mohe2015/probable-system/brainstorming/PROCESSOR_CORE.md

 ## Bits

-64 bits probably not all working for addressing.
+64 bits probably not all used for addressing.

 ## IO